FILLINGS AND RESTORATIONS

 Here at Ashgrove West Dental, we provide a range of different filling types to suit each individual patient's clinical situation.

 Dental restorations are common, fundamental treatments that aim to restore and replace the structural loss of your teeth.
 Our fillings including white and tooth coloured fillings, and traditional amalgam fillings.

 Composite Resin Fillings

-These fillings are made to match with your natural tooth colour, they are composed of a mixture of plastic and glass compounds, and are ideal for restoring front teeth and smaller fillings.
+These fillings are made to match with your natural tooth colour. and are composed of a mixture of plastic and glass compounds.
+Composite resin fillings are the most common type of filling used in modern denistry and are especially ideal for achieing restoring front teeth.